Towards Grounded Visual Spatial Reasoning in Multi-Modal Vision Language Models: Related Works

-\textbf{Modulated Transformers} These models are trained end-to-end, can predict bounding box coordinates associated with noun phrases in the text description and require correspondences between bounding boxes and noun phrases in the training.
-This makes them suitable for evaluation of phrase grounding, referring expression comprehension, and open world object detection tasks.
-MDETR \cite{mdetr} is representative of this category which is built on top of DETR \cite{detr}, and trained for fine-grained alignment between regions of interest in the image and associated noun phrases using Hungarian matching algorithm.
-Additional pretraining tasks include VQA and GQA with their own classification heads.
-GLIP \cite{glip} follows similar approach but using a different architecture using a series of cross-attention layers from language encoder and transformer-based object detection module (named DyHead), followed by a contrastive learning module to learn the correspondences between detected regions and phrases using $\sim$ 27 million examples.
-Another example of this category is OWL-ViT \cite{owl}, that starts with patch-based ViT for the alignments, not training any object detector within the process.
+\textbf{Modulated Transformers} are trained end-to-end and can predict bounding box coordinates associated with noun phrases in the text description but require correspondences between bounding boxes and noun phrases for the training stage.
+MDETR \cite{mdetr} is representative of this category, which is built on top of DETR \cite{detr} and trained for fine-grained alignment between regions of interest in the image and associated noun phrases using the Hungarian matching algorithm.
+Additional pre-training tasks include VQA and GQA with their own classification heads.
+GLIP \cite{glip} follows a similar approach but uses a different architecture using a series of cross-attention layers from a language encoder and transformer-based object detection module.
 Due to the specific capabilities of MDETR (i.e. grounding and pre-trained GQA head), we used this model as another baseline for our experiments.\\